-If your home is a victim of the recent flooding in the Houston area and you have decided to move forward and sell your home to an investor, there are a few things in which you should be aware.
-Unfortunately, it times of distress there are many who are looking to help one another, but there are also those that are looking to take advantage of people’s circumstances.
-If you need to sell your flooded home to an investor, avoid getting scammed by asking and being aware of the following things.
+In times of distress many people help each other.
+Unfortunately, there are also those that are looking to take advantage of people’s circumstances.
+Need to sell your flooded home to an investor?
+Avoid getting scammed by asking and becoming aware of the following things.

 To begin to understand what you should be looking for in a home investor, it is helpful to understand what a legitimate home investor is looking for at this time so you can better asses if they are the right fit for you.

 Home investors determine the value of a home when they look at it.
 They start by looking at your property’s value in a repaired and updated condition.
 This is called ARV (after repair value).
 They find the ARV by researching the sales price of similar properties nearby (also called “comps”).